IlNonoP/LibreRecall/README.md

 **TIME_BETWEEN_SCREENSHOT**: The expected time in seconds between screenshots

 **REMOTE_ACCESS**: Ability or disable the possibility of accessing it via another PC

+**SERVER**: It will disable Screenshot capture and will only serve as a web page to access the data

 # Known Issues
 [GNOME < 42] There is a confirmation screen for all the screenshot (Zorin OS ask always)